The Pros and Cons of Personal Loans

 Short-term credit dip

-Penalties and fees
+Penalites and fees

-How to Decide if a Personal Loan is Right for You
+How to decide if a personal loan is right for you

-With all this context in place, you should have some idea as to what you need to decide if you want to consider a personal loan.
-That being said, a lot will still depend on your unique circumstances, and there are a few scenarios in which a personal loan can be particularly helpful.
+With all this context in place, you should have some idea of what you need to decide if you want to consider a personal loan.
+That said, a lot will depend on your unique circumstances.
+For example, if you can demonstrate strong creditworthiness, you may be able to qualify for a low APR and other favorable terms.
+That can make a personal loan a more affordable option than alternatives.

 Since personal loans are often used for expenses like home improvements or upgrades, they have the potential to add value to your assets.
 This is worth thinking about if you plan to sell your home or property in the near future.

-Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
-If you think you could benefit from a Citi Personal Loan, apply online today.
+Citi offers unsecured, fee-free personal loans to qualified applicants.
+If you think you could benefit from a Citi Personal Loan, you can apply online today.

-Disclosure: This article is for educational purposes.
+This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.

 Additional Resources